 - Whytecliff Park (east of Marine Drive)

-Dogs are allowed off-leash on walking trails and fire access roads in undeveloped lands above the Upper Levels Highway.
-Please review all signage carefully and clean up after your dog.
+Dogs are allowed off-leash on walking trails and fire access roads in undeveloped public lands above the Upper Levels Highway.
+Please:

 Take your dog on a scenic waterfront stroll with a fenced trail to trot along!
 This off-leash dog path is available between 19th and 24th Streets.
 Remember to leash your dog before and after the path.

 Please remember dogs are not allowed on beaches, sports fields, school facilities, playgrounds and other municipal facilities.